opendatateam/udata/docs/system-dependencies.md

 ## Python requirements

-udata requires [Python][] 2.7 (installed by default on OSX and many Linux distributions), its development tools and some libraries to be installed (with their headers).
+udata requires [Python][] 3.6, its development tools and some libraries to be installed (with their headers).
 Most of them might already be installed as they are common development dependencies.
 The full dependencies list is: